 Step 2: Decide on a schedule based on your internal marketing needs

-Decide how far in advance you will plan your marketing strategy (e.g. per quarter or per year).
+Decide how far in advance you’ll plan your marketing strategy (e.g., per quarter or year).

-Then, lay down your team’s plans for that period.
-Pull out each element of your marketing strategy, including the following, to know how much content you’re expecting to produce.
+Lay down your team’s plans for that period.
+Pull out each element of your marketing strategy to know how much content you expect to produce.

-Your social media marketing posts: Decide how often you will post on social media channels.
-Industry best practice varies by platform and by field, but this may also be limited by your available resources.
+Your social media marketing calendar: Decide how often to post on social media and marketing channels.
+Industry best practice varies by platform and field.

-Your email marketing strategy: Settle on a newsletter frequency and include any other email campaigns you plan to run.
+Your email marketing strategy: Set a newsletter frequency and include any other email campaigns you plan to run.

-Any other content your team is producing: Plan out the time involved in any other types of content, such as videos, podcasts, Instagram Live posts, etc.
+Any other content your team produces: Plan the time involved in other content types, such as videos, podcasts or Instagram Live posts.

-After breaking down your goals, you’ll be able to choose the best tool for helping you keep organized.
+After breaking down your goals, choose the best tool to help you stay organized.

 Step 3: Choose a marketing calendar tool

-When it comes to picking an internal marketing calendar, it’s all about ticking the boxes that suit your team’s needs.
+Picking an internal marketing calendar is about ticking the boxes that suit your team’s needs.
 At a minimum, you want something that will let you compile simple information in a visual, chronological format accessible to all stakeholders.

-More complex strategies may require additional functionality such as publishing tools, content optimization or project management.
-Overall, marketing calendar tools fall into three buckets.
+More complex strategies may need more functionality, such as publishing tools, content optimization or project management.
+Overall, marketing tools fall into three categories.

 1. Spreadsheets

-You can create a simple marketing calendar in tools like Excel, Google Sheets or Google Calendar.
+Create a simple marketing calendar in Excel, Google Sheets or Google Calendar.

-You can add tabs to track tasks, projects, timelines and more.
+Add tabs to track tasks, projects and timelines.
 However, there can be limitations for complex marketing departments.

-The customization is endless, but you won’t benefit from any automation.
-If you’re creating one for a team, use a cloud-based solution so you can collaborate in real time with comments.
+Customization is endless, but you won’t benefit from automation.
+If you’re creating one for a team, use a cloud-based solution so you can collaborate in real time and make comments.

-The benefit of creating a calendar this way is that it’s very easy to get started and cost-effective (often free).
-They’re useful for simple marketing strategies and companies with a low budget.
+The benefit of creating a calendar this way is that it’s cost-effective (often free) and easy to get started.
+They’re helpful for simple marketing strategies and companies with lower budgets.

 2. Project management and CRM software

-Some brands successfully use project management software or a CRM platform like Asana or Pipedrive to create and assign content to their team.
-This approach can be helpful in creating content calendars for larger teams with complex workflows.
+Some brands successfully use project management software or a customer relationship management (CRM) platform like Asana or Pipedrive to assign content to their team.
+This approach can help create content calendars for larger teams with complex workflows.

-Many tools have email marketing calendar templates for content or editorial calendars, making it easy to get started with even complex strategies.
+Many tools have marketing campaign calendar templates for content or editorial calendars, making it easy to get started with even more complex strategies.

 3. Social media and content management tools

-Specialized tools designed for planning marketing content, such as a content marketing calendar template, can help you save time and optimize the content you put out.
+Specialized tools designed for planning marketing content, such as a content marketing calendar template, can help you save time and optimize your content.

-Going beyond workflows, content planning tools often have extra features to help you optimize your content and measure the success of your campaigns.
+Content planning tools go beyond workflows.
+They often have extra features to help you optimize your content and measure the success of your campaigns.
 These can include:

 Headline analysis